k21971/EvilHack/doc/evilhack-changelog.md

 - Make Druid's first sacrifice gift Werebane
 - Harbinger can eat through iron bars like Dirge
 - Change Werebane from a saber to a scimitar
+- Do not anger peacefuls if zapped with a wand of speed monster